whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 What is this greater power, or divine voice, that moves some people to act so selflessly even at great personal risk?
 And how come so few people seem to listen to it?

 The truth is very simple: everyone has a divine voice in their heart that, from birth on, guides them to walk a meaningful, dignified path in service of the people and nonhumans they love.
-The divine voice isn't the endless mental chatter so many people experience; it feels more like a deep knowing, or even an irresistable force that guides you on your own sacred path.
+The divine voice isn't the endless mental chatter so many people experience; it feels more like a deep knowing, or even an irresistible force that guides you on your own sacred path.
 However, in unhealthy nations, people are subject to so much hurtful training that many learn to "hold back" or "shut down" parts of themselves, and ultimately they can learn to ignore that voice in their heart.
 People can learn to obediently follow others' direction instead of following their divine path.
 They can learn to embrace self-centeredness, low self-worth, or distrust.
-People can learn to tolerate meaningless work, and find ways to distract themselves from the dissatisfaction of not giving their deepest love in service of those around them.
+People can learn to tolerate meaningless work, and find ways to distract themselves from the dissatisfaction of not giving their deepest love in service of others.

 Tubman, King, and Christ only seem unusual because they gave their love fully in unhealthy nations that train people to hold back their love.
 They could feel that inner divine voice, whereas many people learn to ignore it, starting with early childhood deprivation or abuse and continuing with endless training for obedience throughout school, church and adulthood.